ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

 ##### Create the `add` field remote method

-As the `Query` type is completed now, follow the steps below to define the `Mutation` type using remote methods.
+As the `Query` type is completed, follow the steps below to define the `Mutation` type using remote methods.

 1. Define a remote method to add an entry to the data source using the [Ballerina GraphQL API Designer](/learn/vs-code-extension/design-the-services/graphql-api-designer/) in VS Code, as shown below.